-Anita’s areas of teaching and research include social justice education, critical multicultural education and teacher education.
-As a former high school English teacher in Tucson, Anita is devoted to preparing activist teachers who are both compassionate and critical and put their students’ lives at the center of their curriculum.
-She is locally and nationally involved in community and professional organizations that focus on Latina/o rights, social justice activism, critical pedagogy and transformative teacher education.
+Dr. Fernández’s areas of teaching and research include social justice education, critical multicultural education and teacher education.
+As a former high school English teacher in Tucson, she is devoted to preparing activist teachers who are both compassionate and critical and put their students’ lives at the center of their curriculum.
+Dr. Fernández is locally and nationally involved in community and professional organizations that focus on Latina/o rights, social justice activism, critical pedagogy and transformative teacher education.
 Her publications include works in Multicultural Education, Journal of Praxis in Multicultural Education, Journal of Association of Mexican American Educators and Rethinking Schools.

-Anita is currently faculty in the Education Program of the Resident Degree Program and in the Masters of Arts Program in Social Justice and Human Rights.
-She is also the co-founder of La Tierra Community School (www.latierracommunityschool.org), a K-8 Expeditionary Learning school in Prescott.
-Anita is based in Tucson, AZ.
+Dr. Fernández is currently the Director of Prescott College, Tucson, and faculty in the Education Program of the Resident Degree Program as well as in the Masters of Arts Program in Social Justice and Human Rights.
+She is the co-founder and Director of the Xican@ Institute for Teaching & Organizing (www.xicanoinstitute.org) and the co-founder of La Tierra Community School (www.latierracommunityschool.org), a K-8 Expeditionary Learning school in Prescott.
+Dr. Fernández is based in Tucson, AZ.